Soldiers of the Cross (film): Production

 In 1899, Major Joseph Henry Perry (1863-1943), in collaboration with Commandant Herbert Howard Booth (1862–1926), began working on Soldiers of the Cross.
 Perry was the head of the Limelight Department, which was the Melbourne-based film studio owned and operated by the Salvation Army.
 Booth was the Salvation Army Commandant for Australasia.
 Perry and Booth were convinced that film, an emerging art form, could be used for ‘the salvation and blessing of mankind’.
 Perry imported from Paris a Lumière Cinématographe—a multipurpose camera, projector and printer—which was used to film Soldiers of the Cross.

 Filming took place between June and August in 1900.
 The film's total budget was £600.
 Much of the film was shot at the tennis courts attached to Belgrave House, a home owned by the Salvation Army in the Melbourne suburb of Murrumbeena.
 Various painted backdrops were hung from the tennis court's netting.
 Other locations included Richmond Baths, Bourke Street, bushland in Murrumbeena.
 The film was developed at Limelight Department's ‘attic studio and laboratory’ behind the Salvation Army Temple in Bourke Street.

 Special Effects

 Perry made use of special effects, including a papier-mâché lion—with his two young sons as puppeteers.
-Film historian Eric Reade recounts other techniques, "Stephen was pelted wth cloth stones; Christians who refused to renounce their faith were prodded with cardboard spears to force them to jump into a pit of burning lime.
+Film historian Eric Reade recounts other techniques, "Stephen was pelted with cloth stones; Christians who refused to renounce their faith were prodded with cardboard spears to force them to jump into a pit of burning lime.
 Puffs of smoke rising from the pit were clouds of steam from a boiler, forced through tubing.
 When the martyrs jumped from a built-up platform representing the lip of the pit, they landed on a mattress conveniently situated on the ground out of camera range".